DucAnhNTT/azure-data-pipeline-sales/4 - Power BI/README.md

 ![Alt text](image/8.png)

 ## Congrats
-If you're considering broadening the scope of this project, here are some intriguing suggestions:
+You have completed this project! and If you're considering broadening the scope of this project, here are some intriguing suggestions:

 1. Experiment with dbt (Data Build Tool) for seamless data integration.
 2. Develop a comprehensive Data Warehouse.